emmavorlet/E.D-work/README.md

 shell input and output redirection(THE SHELL)

-C programming language(with the below concept) funtions condictional loops
+C programming language(with the below following) funtions condictional loops